 Funding for EV Infrastructure

-Bellevue has received direct funding for electric vehicle infrastructure from Department of Energy as part of our block grant, as well as from the Puget Sound Clean Cities Coalition.
-With this funding, the city is working to provide "pay-for-use" charging stations at several public use facilitis throughout the city.
+Bellevue has received direct funding for electric vehicle infrastructure from Department of Energy as part of our Energy Efficiency and Conservation Block Grant (EECBG), as well as from the Western Washington Clean Cities Coalition.
+With this funding, the city is currently providing 16 charging stations at several public use facilities throughout the city.
 In addition, major contributions to a robust charging network in the Puget Sound region are being made by the EV Project and Charge Northwest.
-Contact these businesses if you are a business interested in receiving charging stations at a reduced rate.
+Contact these businesses if you are a business interested in receiving charging stations - reduced rates may still be available.

 In August 2009, ECOtality’s eTec was awarded nearly $100 million from the U.S. Department of Energy to facilitate the EV Project, the largest rollout of electric-vehicle infrastructure in the United States.
 The EV Project will support electric vehicles with home-base, commercial and public chargers in major markets in five states, including the greater Seattle-Bellevue area.